faehdy/Space_Data_Kernel/README.md

 LWE_Preprocessing: Interpolates the grace data for gaps using linear for only the modes 2, 3, 5.
 Therefore extracting the glacial-iceshield-anomalies.

+LWE_grid reduction: Reduces the LWE Mascons to a grid with the desired size (in our case 5°x5°)

 Workflow: